Promoted to Npower League Two 2012

 The original Fleetwood FC was formed in 1908 and played in amber and black stripes before switching to red shirts with white sleeves shortly after the end of the Great War as part of an arrangement with a local trawler company whose corporate colours were red and white.
 At first the team competed at junior level but later they entered the Lancashire Combination, winning the title in 1924 as well as a hat trick of Lancashire Combination Cups (1932, 1933 and 1934).
 They joined the Northern Premier League on its formation in 1968 but, after years of financial difficulty, the club was forced into liquidation in 1976 when HMRC took out a winding-up order over unpaid taxes.
 Their collapse coincided with that of the local fishing industry due to the Icelandic Cod Wars and EEU restrictions.

-Fleetwood Town FC was formed in 1977 and a year later they joined the Cheshire League (11th tier).
+Fleetwood Town FC was formed in 1977 and a year later they joined the Cheshire County League (then the 6th tier).
 In 1982 they joined the Second Division of the new North West Counties League (NWCL) and won promotion at the first attempt.
 Fleetwood joined the First Division of the Northern Premier League in 1987 and were promoted to the Premier Division as champions at the end of the season.
 Financial problems continued to beset the club and in 1996 it too folded.

 The team won the NWCL Division One championship in 2005 and were promoted to the Unibond Northern Premier League (NPL) First Division.
 They were promoted to the NPL Premier Division after just one season and in 2008 they reached Blue Square North, the sixth tier of English football.

 The club badge was originally sewn directly onto the players' shirts but from 2010 it was presented on a disk with lettering round the outside.